JoshuaMeza/CodePain_POO/Documentation/4-Requirements_definition.md

 - Management page canceled.
 - Poorly defined requirements were removed, as "API search system".
-- Impossible requirements were removed, as "Censoring specific words" (no one can edit someone else's messages).
+- Impossible requirements were removed, as "Censoring specific words in messages" (no one can edit someone else's messages).
-- Unnecessary requirements were removed, as "Message when someone joins the server" (the bot objective is protect a chat, not maintain it), "On/Off mode" (its more logical kick the bot), and "Saving top 10 words" (it can be calculated easily and its not work of the bot).
+- Unnecessary requirements were removed, as "Message when someone joins the server" (the bot mains objective is to protect a chat, not maintain a community), "On/Off mode", and "Saving top 10 words".
 - Database requirements were added.
 - "Always is active" requirement was added.
 - "API search system" was modified to "Have a method to retrieve information from the database" requirement.
 - The request maximum amount was changed to 5.
 - Added a cooldown requirement to the bug reports.
-- Added requirements that were planned in Trello but not defined in the documentation, mostly in bot's description (whitelist, requests, and commands).
+- Added requirements that were planned in Trello but not defined in the documentation, mostly in bot's description (whitelist, requests, bugs, and some commands).
 - Deleted requirement for weekely resumes.
+- Banning system is implemented but in occassions it could get buggy, so we decided to remove the unban requirement.
+- Added a command for getting information of the API.
+- Because of bad organization and lack of time, the development of the algorithm for searching offensive words was temporally removed.

 ## Use cases diagram